dpi627/demoNuGetPacakage/README.md

 }
 ```

+### 🪅one more things...

 > [!TIP]
 > - you need `host.Run()` for WebApp or Worker Service
 > - `await host.RunAsync()` is also available
-> - in Worker Service, you need to register service like below
+> - in Worker Service, remember to register service:

 ```cs
 // MyWork.cs is your background service